rogerthat07/cv/README.md

   - Experience in giving initial training, knowledge transfer to new joiners including seniors and helping the team in completing complex tasks within the timeline.

 ## 🏆 Accomplishments
-  - Acknowledged by Microsoft for finding security vulnerability in Microsoft online services and received a bounty award of $3000 for protecting all the organizations using Microsoft online services and was listed on Microsoft acknowledgement page - [Acknowledgement](https://msrc.microsoft.com/update-guide/acknowledgement/online)
+  - Acknowledged by Microsoft for finding security vulnerability in Microsoft online services and received a bounty award of $3000 for protecting all the organizations using Microsoft online services and was listed on [Microsoft Acknowledgment page](https://msrc.microsoft.com/update-guide/acknowledgement/online) - Feb 28, 2023
   - I’ve also worked with the cognizant security team to resolve security vulnerabilities in One Cognizant for safeguarding user personal and confidential data, including pay slips, FBP, and other sensitive information.
   - I’ve reported external email banner vulnerability where an attacker can hide/override the external banner which can aid in successful phishing attacks (This was affecting multiple organizations that use Outlook)